RedisLabs/redislabs-docs/content/rs/administering/access-control/password-rotation.md

 ## Replacing all existing passwords with a single password

-You can also replace all existing passwords for a user account with a single new password.
+You can also replace all existing passwords for a user account with a single password that is not an existing password.
 This can be helpful if you suspect that your passwords are compromised and you want to quickly resecure the account.

 To replace all existing passwords for a user account with a single new password, use this PUT command: